sxa/website-v2/content/blog/early-access-builds-feb2024/index.md

 ## Why am I not seeing early access builds for the latest release?

 There is one caveat for producing early access builds using this procedure.
 The process relies on the party maintaining the upstream version to perform the tagging in public.
 If those tags aren't visible in public, we have no way to build from an invisible tag.
-This usually happens for the time period when new major JDK versions get released and subsequent quarterly security updates for those releases are being handled by Oracle.
+This usually happens for the time period when new major JDK versions get released and subsequent quarterly security updates for those releases are being handled (usually by Oracle).
 For example between JDK `22` GA, `22.0.1` and `22.0.2` releases.
 There are no public tags available for early access tags `jdk-22.0.1+1`, `jdk-22.0.1+2` and so on.
 Should processes change some time in the future we'd of course provide early access builds using the same process as for other releases.

 In the case of no publicly visible tags, however, we will revert to building regularly from the head of the repository.
 In these cases if you need to